NREL/rdtools/README.md

 ## Install RdTools using pip

 RdTools does not yet support Python 3.
 Please be sure to run in an environment using Python 2.7.
+However, Python 3 is supported in the [development branch](https://github.com/NREL/rdtools/tree/development).

 RdTools can be installed automatically into Python from PyPI using the command line:
 `pip install rdtools`